 Step #4: Monitor credit card notifications codes

-Each chargeback comes with the specific code.
+Each chargeback comes with a specific code.

-Learn more about credit Card Refusal Codes: Explained
+Learn more about credit card Refusal Codes: Explained

 Look over the chargeback codes you have and those transactions that you think are fraudulent.
-You can look for a way which could have stopped the transaction from taking place without impacting the checkout experience of your customers.
+You can look for a way that could have stopped the transaction from taking place without impacting the checkout experience of your customers.

 Step #5 – Ensure that you have EMV support.

-A key part of preventing chargeback fraud is battling cases which you’ll likely lose if you don’t have your systems for payment up-to-date.
+A key part of preventing chargeback fraud is battling cases that you’ll likely lose if you don’t have your systems for payment up-to-date.
 Chips are now the trend, and if you aren’t EMV-integrated you will most likely be unable to win the case even if the transaction is entirely fraudulent.